Below is a list of some of the cases the firm has handled, not a complete list, and is not a guaranty of future

 JAG Industries v.
 Brutoco Development

-In this case, Mr. Klein represented a land developer accused of breaching an option to buy a particular property.
+Mr. Klein represented a land developer accused of breaching an option to buy property.
 Mr. Klein moved for a defense verdict at the conclusion of plaintiff's presentation of evidence.
-The motion was granted, resulting in a judgment for Klein & Wilson's client.
+The court granted the motion, resulting in a judgment for Klein & Wilson's client.

 Kessler v.
 Horan

 In this attorney malpractice action, Mr. Wilson represented an investor who purchased real estate in Newport Beach.
 The attorney who represented Mr. Wilson's client in the transaction botched the transaction so badly, the client's title to the property was unclear, which resulted in several other lawsuits being filed.
 The attorney denied all liability and the case went to trial.
 The attorney was represented by one of Orange County's most experienced trial attorneys.
 Nevertheless, Mr. Wilson prevailed at trial and recovered all the damages requested.

 Krogh v.
 Donaldson, Lufkin & Jenrette Securities Corporation

 Mr. Klein represented two investors who sued their securities broker for wrongful liquidation of their accounts.
 After completion of discovery, Mr. Klein received a substantial settlement on behalf of his clients.